figtools/figgy/things_to_figure_out.md

 These are problems I intend to solve, once I figure out the best way to do it.

 ## Todo:
-- Test & Fix role swapping
+- Test release rollback
+- Double check ssl is good on api gateway endpoints later.

 ## Ideas:
 - Add support for "ExternalId" verification for cross-account role assumption from Bastion.